 Norges Bank's activities are regulated by the Act of 24 May 1985 relating to Norges Bank and the Monetary System etc. (the Norges Bank Act).
 The Act states that Norges Bank shall be an executive and advisory body for monetary, credit and foreign exchange policy.

-The Norges Bank Act governs the relationship between Norges Bank and the authorities.
+The Norges Bank Act (official Norwegian version at Lovdata) governs the relationship between Norges Bank and the authorities.
 The Act relating to the Government Pension Fund and the mandate for management of Government Pension Fund Global (GPFG) govern the division of responsibilities between Norges Bank and the Ministry of Finance with regard to the management of the GPFG.